The WinDIY wind vane is mounted at the end of the device carrier. It should help to align the wind turbine always in the direction of the wind.

 - Infill: 30%

-The screws should preferably be made of stainless steel so that they do not rust from moisture.
+The screws should preferably be made of stainless steel so that they do not rust due to moisture.

 Assemble frame parts

-The wind vane basically consists of a frame that is made from the same aluminum profile as was used, for example, on the WinDIY wing.
-Later a sail will be clamped in it to give the wind more (or even more) attack surface.
+The wind vane basically consists of a frame that is made from the same aluminum profile as was used, for example, in the WinDIY wing.
+Later, a cloth is clamped into it to give the wind more (or any) surface to attack.

-Now insert the aluminum profile into the first corner bracket as shown and drill through one side of the aluminum profile with a 3mm drill bit – as shown.
+Now insert the aluminum profile into the first corner bracket as shown and drill through it with a 3mm drill - as shown one Side of the aluminum profile.

 Now repeat this step...

-Then pull the screw including the screwed nut into the recess provided …
+Then pull the screw including the screwed-on nut into the recess provided...

 … and then insert the aluminum profile into the corner brackets as shown.